 | NannyKeeper | $100–$180 | No (you file—takes ~15 min/quarter) |

-GTM EasyPay at $840/year (plus an optional year-end add-on) is roughly comparable to HomePay's Basic tier ($708/year) on price.
-To get a dedicated account manager and bundled year-end you'd step up to GTM HR Platinum ($1,524/year), which is more expensive than HomePay Premium ($900/year) but includes workers' comp placement and labor law guidance HomePay doesn't.
+GTM EasyPay at $840/year is roughly comparable to HomePay's Essentials tier ($708/year) on price.
+To get a dedicated account manager you'd step up to GTM HR Platinum ($1,524/year), which is more expensive than HomePay Plus ($900/year) but includes workers' comp placement and labor law guidance HomePay doesn't.
 Poppins and SurePayroll offer full-service filing at lower price points with less hand-holding.

 What GTM Does Well